Countly/countly-sdk-documentation/cpp/current.md

 <pre><span class="pl-c1"><span class="pl-k"><code>void<span> </span><span class="pl-en">printLog</span><span>(cly::Countly::LogLevel level, </span>const<span> string&amp; msg) {...}<br></span>...<br><br>void<span> (*logger_function)(cly::Countly::LogLevel level, </span>const<span> std::string&amp; message);</span><br><span>logger_function = printLog;</span><br><span>cly::Countly::getInstance().setLogger(logger_function);</span></code></span></span></pre>
 <h2 id="device-id" class="anchor-heading">Device ID</h2>
 <p>
-  <span>All tracked information is tied to a "device ID".
-A device ID is a unique identifier for your users.</span>
+  <span>All tracked information is tied to a "device ID", which is used as a unique identifier of your users.</span>
 </p>
 <p>
   <span>You have to specify the device ID by yourself (it has to be unique for each of your users).
-It may be an email or some other internal ID used by your other systems.</span>
+It may be an email or some other internal ID used in your system's internal logic.</span>
 </p>
 <div>
   <pre><span><code><span class="pl-c1">cly::Countly::getInstance().setDeviceID("UNIQUE_DEVICE_ID");</span></code></span></pre>